OSGP/Documentation/Architecture/Technical-overview/CoreLayer.md

 ## Core Layer

-The Core layer of the Open Source Grid Platform is responsible for Validation, Tanslation, Authorisation and Routing of request.
+The Core layer of the Open Source Grid Platform is responsible for Validation, Tanslation, Authorisation and Routing of request messages.
 It also contains all the Domain Objects.

 The core layer consists of two compoments: